 C++26

-Computer programming language From Wikipedia, the free encyclopedia
+Revision of the C++ programming language released in 2026 From Wikipedia, the free encyclopedia

 Experimental and standard compilers implementing some of the upcoming features can be tried on short code snippets through the Compiler Explorer.
 Some of the compiler variants are distinguished only by the short identifiers of papers proposing the new features they implement, such as "P3372" for constexpr containers and adaptors.